XingxinHE/Hex/pages/Git.md

 			  	url = https://github.com/google/googletest.git
 			  ```
 	- ## Worktree
+		- 📝Definition
+			- A Git worktree is a linked copy of your Git repository, allowing you to have multiple branches checked out at a time.
 		- 📌What you can't do using worktree
 			- in `CGAL`
 				- checkout at `master` branch
 			- in `CGAL_release2022`
 				- you can checkout all the branches except `master` branch, and vice versa
+		- 📌Make a worktree
+			- Suppose you have 2 branches. `main` and `hotfix`, now you are in `hotfix` branch.
+You want to create a folder for `main`
+			- ``` shell
+			  git worktree add ~/repo_hotfix main
+			  ```
+				- which `~/repo_hotfix` is where you want the repo put. `main` is the branch you want the new repo based on.
+			- ``` shell
+			  git worktree add -b feature_2023 ~/repo_2023 main
+			  ```
+				- this version is checkout a new branch for the worktree.
 	- ## Conflict
 		- 📌Solve Cherry-pick conflict
 			- Solve the conflicts